This will only take a moment.

-Kent State University is proud to offer a collaborative and rewarding online learning environment that is brought to you by our award-winning practitioner faculty,1 who are dedicated to delivering the best possible learning experience to help you advance your career.
+Kent State University is proud to offer a collaborative and rewarding online learning environment that is brought to you by our practitioner faculty, who are dedicated to delivering the best possible learning experience to help you advance your career.

 Chelsea Lawton, MS, RHIA, has more than 10 years of health records and healthcare information technology (HIT) experience.
 Currently, Chelsea works in the Information Technology division of the Cleveland Clinic as a system analyst supporting multiple clinical and nonclinical applications.
 Prior to making the jump to information technology, she spent six years as the patient information coordinator in the Health Information Management department.
 Chelsea is passionate about her work and takes pride in the fact that, although indirectly, she is helping patients receive the best care possible.

 In addition to her career at the Cleveland Clinic, Chelsea has also held the adjunct faculty title at both the University of Cincinnati and Kent State University.
 She has taught many classes, all of them online, over the last 9 years and finds teaching incredibly rewarding.

 In 2005, Chelsea earned a Bachelor of Science in Health Information Management from the Ohio State University.
 A few years later, in 2010, she graduated from the University of Illinois at Chicago with a Master of Science in Health Informatics.
 Chelsea holds the Registered Health Information Administrator (RHIA) credential through the American Health Information Management Association (AHIMA).